pirog/kalabox-ui/README.md

 ## Using Kalabox

 Right now Kalabox only integrates with Pantheon.
-We'll be releasing the ability to have "stock" Drupal sites and integrations with other hosting providers soon, but until then, get a[free Pantheon account](https://pantheon.io/register) and create a new Drupal project if you don't already use Pantheon.
+We'll be releasing the ability to have "stock" Drupal sites and integrations with other hosting providers soon, but until then, get a [free Pantheon account](https://pantheon.io/register) and create a new Drupal project if you don't already use Pantheon.

 ### Pulling a site from Pantheon